-This is when I bring out my helpful phrases.
+This is when I bring out my Strong-Willed Child Phrases.
 They are a series of quick parenting phrases that I use in just about any situation.
-They diffuse power struggles, tame tantrums, and are the miracle answer for how to make kids listen.

-Helpful Phrases to use when dealing with a strong willed child.
+9 things to say when dealing with a strong-willed child.

-Helpful Phrases are awesome because strong willed kids have a high need for power.
+Strong-Willed Child Phrases are awesome because strong-willed kids have a high need for power.
 These phrases that can help fill a child’s “power tank” while still keeping your boundaries.

 Furthermore, strong willed kids are easily misunderstood.
-These phrases help me remember to name the positive when dealing with a strong willed child.
-The more you name the good, the more kids show you the good.
+These phrases help me remember to name the positive when dealing with a strong-willed child.
+The more you name behaviors you like, the more kids show you those behaviors.